Captains Expectations

 Before

-we get into expectations, there are some key principles that all
+we get into expectations, there are some key principles that

 players (captains included) should try to